 - 1. Run unit in the heating mode (room thermostat calling for heat). - 2.
 Check unit for proper charge.
-NOTE: Bands of frost on the condenser coil indicate low refrigerant charge. - 3.
+Note: Bands of frost on the condenser coil indicate low refrigerant charge. - 3.
 Shut off power to unit. - 4.
 Disconnect outdoor fan by removing the outdoor fan motor wire from "DF2" on defrost control. - 5.
 Restart unit and allow frost to accumulate. - 6.
 After a few minutes of operation, the unit's defrost thermostat should close.
 To verify this, check for 24 volts between "DFT" and "C" on board.
-If the temperature at the thermostat is less than 28°F and the thermostat is open, replace the unit's defrost thermostat, as it is defective. - 7.
-When the unit's defrost thermostat has closed, short the test pins on the defrost board until the reversing valve shifts, indicating defrost.
+If the temperature at the thermostat is less than 28° F and the thermostat is open, replace the unit's defrost thermostat, as it is defective.

+- 7. When the unit's defrost thermostat has closed, short the test pins on the defrost board until the reversing valve shifts, indicating defrost.
 This should take up to 22 seconds depending on what timing period the control is set on.
 After defrost initiation, the short must instantly be removed or the unit's defrost period will only last 3 seconds. - 8.
 The control is shipped from the factory with the compressor delay option selected.
 This will de-energize the compressor contactor for 30 seconds on defrost initiation and defrost termination.
 If the jumper is set to Normal, the compressor will continue to run during defrost initiation and defrost termination.
 The control will also ignore the low pressure switch connected to R-PS1 and PS2 for 5 minutes upon defrost initiation and 5 minutes after defrost termination. - 9.
 After the unit's defrost thermostat has terminated, check the defrost thermostat for 24 volts between "DFT" and "C".
 The reading should indicate 0 volts (open sensor). - 10.
 Shut off power to unit. - 11.
 Replace outdoor fan motor lead to terminal "DF2" on defrost board and turn on power.

-AIR FLOW MEASUREMENT AND ADJUSTMENT
+AIRFLOW MEASUREMENT AND ADJUSTMENT

-Please review the Duct Work section before proceeding with the airflow measurements and adjustments in this section.

-Unit blower curves (see Specification Sheets) are based on external static pressure (ESP per in/W.C.).
+After reviewing Duct Work section, proceed with airflow measurements and adjustments.
+The unit blower curves (see Specification Sheets) are based on external static pressure (ESP per in/wc).
 The duct openings on the unit are considered internal static pressure.
 As long as ESP is maintained, the unit will deliver the proper air up to the maximum static pressure listed for the CFM required by the application (i.e. home, building, etc.)

 In general, 400 CFM per ton of cooling capacity is a rule of thumb.
 Some applications depending on the sensible and latent capacity requirements may need only 350 CFM or up to 425 CFM per ton.
 Check condition space load requirements (from load calculations) and equipment expanded ratings data to match CFM and capacity.

-After unit is set and duct work completed, verify the ESP with a 1-inch inclined manometer with pilot tubes or a Magnahelic gauge and confirm CFM to blower curves in the Specification Sheets.
+After unit is set and duct work completed, verify the ESP with a 1-inch inclined manometer with pitot tubes or a Magnahelic gauge and confirm CFM to blower curves in the Specification Sheets.
+All units have three-speed blower motors.
+If low speed is not utilized, the speed tap can be changed to medium or high speed.